 Frequently, and for a variety of reasons, the original budget is revised during the fiscal year.
 The revised budget is the principal tool for planning and measuring financial results.
 Material variances from the revised budget are reported to the Board of Regents with the financial statements.

 A budget revision changes total University expenses or revenues within the operating budget.
 A revision that increases revenue due to additional tuition, gift, sales, or other revenue, can be used to increase expense budgets.
 Generally, a portion of new revenue is set aside to the central University at a pre-established expense-to-revenue ratio.
 In some instances, a situation arises that requires an additional expense budget that cannot be absorbed by a given area of the University.
-In these cases of time-sensitivity, strategic opportunities, or true emergencies, the CFO will review and approve as needed.
+In cases of time sensitivity, strategic opportunities, or true emergencies, the Chief Financial Officer will review and approve as needed.

 Budget adjustments differ from revisions in that an adjustment does not increase University revenues or expenses, but rather reallocates the existing operating budget among departments.
-Requests for budget adjustments can be submitted by a major area budget manager via the Budget Adjustment Request (BAR) form.
+Requests for budget adjustments can be submitted by a Major Area Budget Manager via the Budget Adjustment Request form.
 Adjustments shall be identified as base (recurring) or non-base (non-recurring) adjustments.
-BARs submitted by the major area budget manager via the BAR form are considered approved by the affected major area.
-All BARs are reviewed by the OFP for policy and budget compliance.
-Approved BARs will be processed within 24 hours of approval by OFP.
-The last date to submit a BAR for the current fiscal year is July 31.
+Budget Adjustment Requests submitted by the Major Area Budget Manager via the Budget Adjustment Request form are considered approved by the affected major area.
+All Budget Adjustment Requests are reviewed by the Office of Financial Planning for policy and budget compliance.
+Approved Budget Adjustment Requests will be processed within 24 hours of approval by the Office of Financial Planning.
+The last date to submit a Budget Adjustment Request for the current fiscal year is July 31.
 Certain exceptions can be made for gift processing that occurs after July 31.
-Special circumstances may require OFP to make exceptions to the above rules.
+Special circumstances may require the Office of Financial Planning to make exceptions to the above rules.